magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 requestGetData("magicsandbox.Assistant", "author.App", { backup: true });
 ```

 Assistants should not allow Apps access to this backup storage.
-See the example code in [Handling Sandbox Requests](todo).

 #### Download Risk